Part 2 FRCOphth Oral candidate tips

 - Station 6: Communication – Part of OSCE but will be held with the Vivas, 10 mins

-Two examiners will be present at each station and will take in turn in asking questions.
+One examiner will be present at each station.
 Each station is divided into 4 sections/marking points and each score 0-3.
-Hence if you do not know the answer for one subset of viva, the examiners will move onto the next question in order to score more points.
-Examiners will move questions on to ensure you get the opportunity to answer all the questions in the viva.
+Hence if you do not know the answer for one subset of viva, the examiner will move onto the next question in order to score more points.
+The examiner will move questions on to ensure you get the opportunity to answer all the questions in the viva.

 The post-examination reports published on the College website list the title of the vivas used in each examination.

 The communication skills station is an OSCE using a patient actor.
 There will be a consultant examiner and lay examiner in this station who mark you on your interaction with the “patient”.
 You will be given pertinent information on the scenario immediately prior to starting the station.
 There is normally five minutes to read and prepare immediately before starting the station.
 You will be provided with paper and pen to make notes which you can take into the station with you, but you cannot take the printed scenario.

 - Station 1: Anterior segment

 - Station 3: Posterior segment

 - Station 5: Neuro-ophthalmology

 There will be three patients in each station, 20 minutes per station.
 Equipment will be provided in all stations but we would recommend to bring your own equipment if you feel more familiar with e.g. direct ophthalmoscope, lens, red hat pin etc.